 Members of the Commonwealth Scholarship Commission

 - Professor Tim Unwin (Chair) – Secretary General, Commonwealth Telecommunications Organisation, and Emeritus Professor of Geography and UNESCO Chair in ICT4D, Royal Holloway, University of London

 - Professor Mark Cleary (Deputy Chair) – former Vice-Chancellor and Principal, University of Bradford

-- Richard Burge – Chief Executive of Wilton Park
+- Richard Burge – Chief Executive, Wilton Park

 - Anthony Cary CMG – former British High Commissioner to Canada and British Ambassador to Sweden

 - Professor Graham Furniss OBE, FBA – former Pro-Director (Research and Enterprise), School of Oriental and African Studies, University of London

 - Professor Christine Humfrey MBE – Special Professor, University of Nottingham; Visiting Fellow, Edge Hill University; and independent consultant in international higher education